codership/documentation/galeracluster/source/installmariadbsrc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`build-mariadb-galera`:

+The :term:`Galera Replication Plugin` implements the :term:`wsrep API` and operates as the wsrep Provider for the database server.
+What it provides is a certification layer to prepare write-sets and perform certification checks, a replication layer and a group communication framework.

-To build the Galera Replication Plugin, run the following command from the ``galera/`` directory.
+To build the Galera Replication Plugin, run SCons from the ``galera/`` directory.

 .. code-block:: console

    # scons

-This process creates the wsrep Provider, (that is, the ``libgalera_smm.so`` file).
+This process creates the Galera Replication Pluigin, (that is, the ``libgalera_smm.so`` file).
 In your configuration file, you need to define the path to this file for the :ref:`wsrep_provider <wsrep_provider>` parameter.

 .. note:: For FreeBSD users, building the Galera Replication Plugin from source raises certain issues due to Linux dependencies.
 You can mitgate these by using the ports build available at ``/usr/ports/databases/galera`` or by installing the binary package: